How to Render in Premiere Pro

 If you are like me and have a Creative Cloud subscription, you might also use the awesome Audition software to keep your audio (within Premiere Pro) in check.

-And in case you do have a Creative Cloud subscription but don’t use Audition yet, you might want to start using it because it can definitely help you to get your audio to the next level.
+In case you do have a Creative Cloud subscription but don’t use Audition yet, you might want to start using it because it can definitely help you get your audio to the next level.

 Pretty awesome stuff.